Low Porosity Hair: Characteristics & Care Tips

 Low porosity hair is characterized by a very tight cuticle structure.
-Hair cuticles are the little scales that cover the external layer of the hair’s surface and control how much moisture can penetrate into the hair shaft.
+These cuticles are the little scales that cover the external layer of curly hair.
+Ultimately, they control how much moisture can penetrate into the hair shaft.

-6 Characteristics of Low Porosity Hair
+6 Ways to Test Low Porosity Hair

-- When you spray some water on a clean, product-free strand, the water forms little beads on the surface rather than penetrating into the hair
+- When you spray some water on a clean, product-free strand, the water forms little beads on the surface rather than penetrating into the hair.

-- It takes a long time for the hair to get fully wet
+- It takes a long time for the hair to get fully wet.

-- It takes a long time for the hair to fully dry
+- It takes a long time for the hair to fully dry.

-- The hair doesn’t take color very well
+- The hair doesn’t take color very well.

 5 Tips to Care for Low Porosity Hair